 Steven has a commercial and chancery practice with additional niche areas of expertise in civil fraud and employment disputes especially in relation...

-Jeremy joined chambers in 2015 having previously practiced in London at 2 King's Bench Walk.
-He has built a successful practice defending ranging from...
+Jeremy joined chambers in 2015 having previously spent 10 years practising in London at 2 King’s Bench Walk.
+He specialises in criminal work,...

 Adam Birkby is a highly respected specialist in criminal, regulatory and disciplinary law.
 Whether being led by the pre-eminent silks on circuit,...